Amari Cooper: 2017 season

-In the season opener against the Tennessee Titans, Cooper had only five receptions for 62 yards on 13 targets, though one was a touchdown.
+During the season opener against the Tennessee Titans, Cooper had only five receptions for 62 yards on 13 targets, though one was a touchdown.
 After having 33 yards in Week 2, Cooper had three consecutive games with less than 10 receiving yards.
-However, on Thursday Night Football, in a 31–30 victory over the Kansas City Chiefs in Week 7, Cooper caught 11 passes for a then career-high 210 yards and two touchdowns.
+However, on Thursday Night Football, in a 31–30 victory over the Kansas City Chiefs in Week 7, Cooper caught 11 passes for a then-career-high 210 yards and two touchdowns.
 His yardage was the most by any NFL player at that point in the 2017 season, the second-most in franchise history, and the first 200+ yard game in franchise history since 1965.
-With his stellar performance in Week 7, Cooper earned AFC Offensive Player of the Week.
-In the season finale against the Los Angeles Chargers, Cooper caught three receptions for 115 yards and an 87-yard touchdown in the 30–10 loss.
+With his stellar performance in Week 7, Cooper earned AFC Offensive Player of the Week honors.
+In the season finale against the Los Angeles Chargers, Cooper caught three passes for 115 yards and an 87-yard touchdown in the 30–10 loss.
 He was later revealed to have struggled throughout the latter half of the season with an ankle injury that hampered his play.
-Cooper finished the 2017 season recording career-lows with 48 receptions for 680 yards but did have a career-high seven touchdowns.
+Cooper finished the 2017 season recording career lows with 48 receptions for 680 yards but did have a career-high seven touchdowns.

 2018 season

 On April 22, 2018, the Raiders exercised the fifth-year option on Cooper's contract.

-During Week 4 against the Cleveland Browns, Cooper caught eight passes for 128 yards and a touchdown in a 45–42 overtime win.
+During Week 4 against the Browns, Cooper caught eight passes for 128 yards and a touchdown in a 45–42 overtime victory.
 Two weeks later against the Seattle Seahawks in London, Cooper suffered a concussion and was knocked unconscious.
 The Raiders went on to lose 27–3.